HM33-Alt/shape-cast/README.md

 ### How I Used Amazon Q Developer
 Amazon Q Developer was instrumental in the development process:
-- Code Generation: Used to generate the initial HTML structure and game canvas setup
+- Code Generation: Used to generate the initial HTML structure and canvas for the game
-- Best Practices: Provided guidance on game implementation and structure
+- Best Practices: Provided guidance on implementing game features and overall structure
 - Good SWE Principles: Ensured that poor code practices were avoided as much as possible (i.e. depth of arrowhead code, nested loops, poor code commit language)
 - Code Review: Utilized the inbuilt '/review' to identify and fix potential issues in the implementation
+- Code Organization: Utilized the assistant to seek guidance on how to organize codebase (especially script.js)

 ### How I Used Other AWS Services
 - I used AWS Amplify to deploy the game as a web application: https://main.d1tlgag3vgp7ls.amplifyapp.com/